 PG&E/SCE seek clarification on whether the levelized fixed cost bid applies to solicitations where the IOU is a bidder but not acting as the CPE.
-153 as market prices, particularly for valuing the PCIA benchmark.
-While this may have merit, it is beyond the scope of this proceeding to determine what should or should not be included in PCIA market benchmarks.

 SCE states that the IOU should be treated like any other bidder when it is not acting as the CPE because the levelized cost rule is intended to avoid self-dealing when the IOU is both seller and buyer.
 We agree with SCE and the decision has been modified.